ojo1996/VideoMultiAgents_HOEY/README.md

 - ### Step1 : set the environment variables

-    Our model uses the OpenAI.
-So, Please set the api-key into the .env file
+    Our model uses the OpenAI and Google Gemini APIs.
+So, Please set the proper api-key into the .env file

 - ### Step2 : set the variables